satyendra123/densofinalcompleteproject/README.md

 httpd.exe -k install -n "ApacheXAMPP" net start ApacheXAMPP

+or other method to do it
+1) for mysql
+cd C:\xampp\mysql\bin
+mysqld.exe --install MySQL

+2) for apache
+cd C:\xampp\apache\bin
+httpd.exe -k install -n "Apache2.4"

 Note- make the exe of you backned
 1) make one file named run_server.py and put this code